Heat Pump vs Furnace (2026): Which Is Better?

 Cold winters (Zone 6-7: Northern states):

-- Dual-fuel systems (heat pump + furnace backup) often optimal
+- Dual-fuel systems (heat pump + furnace backup) often best

 - Heat pump handles moderate temps (above 25-30°F), furnace kicks in during extreme cold